Hang Your Laundry Outside, Part 2

 May 26, 2015 Sure we all know the double-up your clothespins trick, but here are some more hacks to help save time, space and clothespins.
 Because chances are, you’ll run out of at least one of them.

 Moms of old used to hang shirts from the top.
 But since then we’ve decided to start wearing pants and stop ironing.
 Since clothespins leave unsightly marks on the shoulders, we try to hide those by hanging our shirts from the bottom.

 You can still go old school and hang from the tops – just make sure you get the pin right on that seam.

 If you hang your shirts or dresses on hangers, try using a second hanger like this.
-This helps keep the wind from sending your summer florals into Sandoval County (that's the next country over for you non-Querqueños).
+This helps keep the wind from sending your summer florals into Sandoval County (that’s the next county over for you non-Querqueños).